FlyingNav/FlyingNav.github.io/index.markdown

 ## Getting Started

-To get started with FlyNav, follow these steps:
+To get started with FlyingNav, follow these steps:

 1. [Google Play Store](https://play.google.com/store/apps/details?id=com.FlyProject.flyingNav&pcampaignid=web_share)
 2. Install the app on your Android device.
 3. Download the required Database files for your location
 4. Explore the various features and customize the settings to fit your needs.
-5. Take to the skies with FlyNav as your navigation companion!
+5. Take to the skies with FlyingNav as your navigation companion!

 ## Contribute

 We welcome contributions from the community!
-If you're a developer, pilot, or aviation enthusiast, and would like to help improve FlyNav, contact me at the email provided below
+If you're a developer, pilot, or aviation enthusiast, and would like to help improve FlyingNav, contact me at the email provided below

 ## Contact